kAnGeL88/mypokedex/README.md

 # POKEDEX

-### This is a sample app to show list and details of pokemons with local database
+### This is a sample Android app to show list and details of pokemons with local database

 Libs and features